|Module Title||ADMINISTRATIVE LAW|

 concisely through seminar discussions and the assessed essay

-- exercises during the seminars should develop team working skills
+- exercises during the seminars should develop team working skills, including self-awareness, self confidence and inter personal skills

 - the completion of the written assignment, students' own reading in the library and seminar preparation should develop their skills of self-motivation, time management and organisational skills